openmc-dev/openmc/docs/source/devguide/workflow.rst

 3. Issue a pull request from GitHub and select the branch you want merged.

-4. The OpenMC integration manager will review your pull request and make sure it conforms to the :ref:`styleguide`, compiles correctly, runs in parallel correctly, does not break other features in the code, etc. Any issues with the pull request can be discussed directly on the pull request page itself.
+4. The OpenMC integration manager will review your pull request and make sure it conforms to the :ref:`devguide_styleguide`, compiles correctly, runs in parallel correctly, does not break other features in the code, etc. Any issues with the pull request can be discussed directly on the pull request page itself.